Guide to over 50s life insurance plans

 There's nothing to stop a person over the age of 50 taking out a regular life insurance policy and Gocompare.com's comparison service offers options for all ages from 18-80.

-Gocompare.com's service for over-50s lifelong protection offers guaranteed acceptance without a medical for those aged 50-80, but it's crucial to realise that the product is not a savings or investment plan.
+Gocompare.com's service for over-50s life insurance plans offers guaranteed acceptance without a medical for those aged 50-80, but it's crucial to realise that the product is not a savings or investment plan.

 This means that, depending on how long you live, total premiums paid may be greater than the cash sum payable on death.